-[203] The experts are at one that available data shows that the country is amid a third wave of Covid-19 infections.
-By the time the oral hearings were held, 160 the delta variant was the dominant strain of the virus in South Africa, and in the world.
+- [203] The experts are at one that available data shows that the country is amid a third wave of Covid-19 infections.
+By the time the oral hearings were held, the delta variant was the dominant strain of the virus in South Africa, and in the world.
 Hospital admissions and deaths tend to follow the rise in infections.
 However, it is difficult to predict the trajectory of the pandemic with any certainty for many reasons.
 The virus is constantly evolving, its variants are unpredictable, and they are not going away anytime soon.
 There are variable geographic areas of high infections as the infections spread.
 The uncertainty is also worsened by the population's "Covid-19 fatigue".
-That means that the population is not consistently adhering to the recommended non-pharmaceutical interventions.
+That means that the population is not consistently adhering to the recommended nonpharmaceutical interventions.
 Whilst the rate of vaccination of different groups, including high-risk groups, could result in a reduction in hospitalisation and death, it may not prevent a resurgence of infections.
 And lastly, although all vaccines used in South Africa are shown to likely have "a high protection against severe disease and death, they are likely to vary significantly in protecting against infection and mild disease".
 The virus is not well understood.
-There is insufficient knowledge, even at this stage, about the transmission trends, the ability of the virus to cause an infection, and the changing nature of the virus.

-[204] The experts started by drawing attention to rising infections and the impact on hospitalisation and mortality.
+There is insufficient knowledge, even at this stage, about the transmission trends, the ability of the virus to cause an infection, and the changing nature of the virus. - [204] The experts started by drawing attention to rising infections and the impact on hospitalisation and mortality.
 The delta variant can spread much faster, and large numbers of people need hospitalisation and medical care.
 Similarly, during the second wave of the pandemic, hospitalisations rose rapidly.
-Prof Abdool Karim stated that
+Prof Abdool Karim stated that "anything that exacerbates the spread of these variants just makes matters so much worse".

-&lt;sup>160 From Monday, 28 June 2021, to Friday, 2 July 2021.
+&lt;sup>163 From Monday 28 June 2021 to Friday 2 July 2021.